-How Chris Hadrill, a specialist employment solicitor at Redmans, represented a client in settlement agreement negotiations, and secured an ex-gratia payment for the client.
+Chris Hadrill, a specialist employment solicitor at Redmans, represented a client who faced sexual harassment at work in settlement agreement negotiations and secured an ex-gratia payment for the client.

 Anna (not her real name) worked as a Personal Assistant for the CEO of a business.
 During the course of her employment, she was subjected to the following conduct by the CEO (this is a non-exhaustive list):

 - Comments about what she should wear in the workplace

 - Comments that she was the “perfect age” for him for dating

 - Asking Anna whether she had a boyfriend